rileyloudon/ratings-cra/README.md

 Ratings is an app to lookup movies or TV shows and see their stats.

 Built to learn Typescript.
-Also includes ReactJS,
+Also uses ReactJS, CSS Modules, and <a target='_blank' href='https://recharts.org/en-US/'>Recharts</a>.

 Data is from the <a target='_blank' href='https://www.omdbapi.com/'>OMDb API</a>.

 ## Demo